 - Acquired deafness, etc.

-Also, hallucinations are caused by people artificially with the help of hallucinogenic mushrooms and pills.
+Hallucinations are also caused artificially by people using hallucinogenic mushrooms and pills.

-- Trying to hide from anyone.
+- Is trying to hide from someone.

 If it is possible to take the person to the hospital, we will prescribe a comprehensive examination.
 Only after the diagnosis is made will treatment be selected.
 It is possible to cure the symptoms of schizophrenia, including the removal of hallucinations, with the help of antipsychotic drugs.
 Therapy is given both during a seizure and in remission.